-The actual composition of the portfolio consisted of 14 stocks: Wal-Mart, Nike, Walt Disney, PepsiCo, IBM, Mobil, Gap, NYNEX, Topps, L.A.
+The portfolio itself consisted of 14 stocks: Walmart, Nike, Walt Disney, PepsiCo, IBM, Mobil, Gap, NYNEX, Topps, L.A.
 Gear, Food Lion, Savannah Foods, Pentech International and Limited.
-I deliberately ordered them like that as in all probability readers will be much more familiar with the first half of the group than the second.
-I’m sure Wal-Mart, Nike, Disney and PepsiCo need absolutely no introductions whatsoever.
-Mobil is of course now part of ExxonMobil and traces its history all the way back to John D. Rockefeller’s original Standard Oil.
-IBM has been a blue chip for decades and Gap is a well known apparel chain.
+I deliberately ordered them like that since readers will be much more familiar with the first half of the group.
+I’m sure Walmart, Nike, Disney and PepsiCo need absolutely no introductions whatsoever.
+Mobil, of course, is now part of Exxon Mobil, and its history goes all the way back to John D. Rockefeller’s original Standard Oil.
+IBM has been a blue chip for decades, and Gap is a well known apparel chain.

-The second seven group of stocks will probably be less well known.
+The second group of seven stocks is probably less well known.
 I won’t dwell on them too much but among the businesses are manufacturers of sneakers (L.A.
 Gear), pens & markers (Pentech International) and trading cards (Topps).
-In other words you could see why a class of seventh graders might choose them on the “buy what you know” principle.
-Oh, and neither can it be said that it suffers from any survivorship bias.
-This was realtime stock picking back in 1990 and the fact that the portfolio contains its share of duff investments is proof of that (L.A.
-Gear for example filed for Chapter 11 bankruptcy in 1998).

-I’ll focus specifically on the first five names on the list: Wal-Mart, Nike, Disney, PepsiCo and IBM.
+You can see why seventh graders might choose them on a ‘buy what you know’ principle.
+Oh, and neither can it be said that this portfolio suffers from any survivorship bias.
+This was real time stock picking back in 1990, and the portfolio contains its share of duff investments as proof of that.
+For that reason, I’ll focus specifically on the first five names on the list: Walmart, Nike, Disney, PepsiCo and IBM.

-Let’s assume as an investor that you decided to mirror the St. Agnes portfolio back in 1990.
-At the start of the period that would’ve meant that those five names accounted for just over one-third of your capital assuming equal weighted investments in dollar terms.
-Let’s call it $10,000 for each stock; so a total portfolio value of $140,000 of which those five stocks make up a $50,000 block.
-At the time that would’ve meant that you picked up 1,724 shares of Wal-Mart stock, 11,534 shares of Nike stock, 1,036 shares of Disney stock, 967 shares of PepsiCo stock and 408 shares of IBM stock.
-All figures have been adjusted for subsequent stock splits.
+Let’s assume that you decided to mirror the St. Agnes portfolio back in 1990.
+That would have meant those five names accounted for just over one-third of your starting capital assuming equal-weighted investments.
+Call it $10k for each stock, of which those five names make up a $50k block.
+At the time, that would have meant purchasing 1,724 shares of Walmart stock; 11,534 shares of Nike stock; 1,036 shares of Disney stock; 967 shares of PepsiCo stock; and, finally, 408 shares of IBM stock.
+(Note: all figures adjusted for subsequent stock splits).